 Can we be frank?
-It’s unrealistic to think that a piece of paper you draft, reflecting your life at a certain time, will work when your life has completely changed some years later.
+It’s unrealistic to think that a piece of paper reflecting your life at a certain time will work when your life has completely changed some years later.
 Is it time to update your estate plan?
 Think through all the changes that have occurred in your life since you last thought about it.

 Changes in Your Life

 - Do you have more children or grandchildren?

 - Have you started a business, suffered health problems, or purchased a new home?

 - Do you have new accounts and investments?

 - Do you now care for a parent, pets, or dependent children?

 - Have you remarried, gotten divorced, or retired?